Pylons/pyramid/docs/designdefense.rst

 It's clear that making *every* application extensible isn't a goal.
-The majority of web applications only have a single deployment, and thus needn't be extensible atall.
+The majority of web applications only have a single deployment, and thus needn't be extensible at all.
 However, some web applications have multiple deployments, and some have *many* deployments.
 For example, a generic "content management" system (CMS) may have basic functionality that needs to be extended for a particular deployment.
 That CMS system may be deployed for many organizations at many places.
 Some number of deployments of this CMS may be deployed centrally by a